Pacific Northwest National Laboratory Radiation Detection Scientist in RICHLAND, Washington

 Division: Signature Sciences and Technology

-The Detection Systems (DS) group is a collection of cross-disciplinary physicists, chemists and engineers (nuclear, electrical, mechanical and software), focused on the development of technology supporting applied radiation measurements.
-Projects within the group range from highly applied projects in support of international treaties and national security to fundamental science projects in the areas of nuclear science and novel sensor technology development and machine learning algorithms.
+The Applied Radiation Detection (ARD) Group is focused on the development of technology and techniques supporting applied radiation measurements.
+Projects within the group range from highly applied projects in support of international treaties, homeland security, national security, and safeguards to fundamental science projects in the areas of nuclear science, novel sensor technology development, radiation-based imaging techniques, non-destructive analysis, and algorithm development including machine learning.
+The selected candidate is expected to contribute independently and in collaboration with project teams and program management.

-The DS group is seeking a scientist who will contribute to a wide variety of research, development, testing, and evaluation efforts involving radiation detection systems, methodologies and algorithms for threat detection and isotope identification, and data analysis.
-The successful candidate should have experience in leading radiation detector research, development, and testing projects.
-The candidate should also have the ability to contribute technically on project teams as an individual researcher as well as leading technical tasks.
+We are seeking a scientist or engineer to contribute to a wide variety of research, development, testing, and evaluation efforts involving radiation detection systems, methodologies and algorithms for threat detection and isotope identification, and data analysis.
+The successful candidate should have experience in research and / or testing projects or programs.
+In addition, the candidate should have the ability to contribute technically on project teams as an individual researcher as well as leading some technical tasks.
+This position may include experimental and theoretical studies with applications including national and homeland security, nuclear nonproliferation and treaty verification, and nuclear material detection and characterization.

 Equal Employment Opportunity